AruzhanAmankossoa/Plagiarism-Checker/Readme.md

 and not just copy tasks from the Internet, thus we will contribute to the prosperity of our country

 # How to use:
+1. Click on the .exe file
+   or
-1. click on the .exe file or open the application from the command line:cd \your path\dist
+   open the application from the command line:cd \your path\dist
 					      start PlagiarismChecker
-2. select a path(where your documents that you want to check are saved) using the button 'Browse'
+2. Select a path(where your documents that you want to check are saved) using the button 'Browse'
-3. Save the result using the button 'Export a reslut to Excel' 3.1 when you click, a new window opens that asks you where and how to save your result
+3. Save the result using the button 'Export a reslut to Excel' 3.1 When you click, a new window opens that asks you where and how to save your result
 4. Open that file to see the result that you saved in point 3.1 This is a .xlsx file.